testcomputer/testcomputer/README.md

-- :telescope: Skilled network specialist with a deep understanding of computer networks and their infrastructure.
+- :telescope: Skilled network specialist with a clear understanding of computer networks and their infrastructure.

 - 🧮 Expanding my knowledge base by pursuing studies in various programming languages such as PHP, Lua, Go, and Rust.
 Additionally, I contribute to open-source projects in my spare time.